Balloki Headworks

-Head Balloki or Balloki Headworks is a barrage on the Ravi River in the Punjab, Pakistan.it is 70 KM distance from Lahore.
-It was first built around in 1915 in British India as part of the 'Triple Canals Project' to feed the Lower Bari Doab Canal.
-The canal turned in a profit of 24% within ten years (in 1928–29).
+Head Balloki or Balloki Headworks is a barrage on the Ravi River in the Punjab province of Pakistan.
+It is 70 KM from Lahore.
+It was built around 1915 under the British India as part of the 'Triple Canals Project' to feed the Lower Bari Doab Canal.
+The canal turned a profit of 24% within ten years (in 1928–29).
 The original weir has now been rebuilt as a full barrage.

 History

+Ancient, Mughal and Sikh Eras

+The region around Balloki was part of the Indus Valley Civilization, with archaeological sites nearby.
+Village Balloki was founded by the Sandhu Jutt tribe, who were loyalists of the Mughal Empire.
+The village became a key center for agriculture, trade, and commerce in the 16th-18th centuries.
+During the Sikh rule (18th-19th centuries), village Balloki remained an important agricultural hub and was known for its cotton and wheat production.